 i.Window type: determines how the window is defined.
-Physical or timebased windows are defined in terms of time intervals.
+Physical or time-based windows are defined in terms of time intervals.
 Logical, count-based, or tuple-based are defined in terms of number of tuples 2.

-ii.Expiration mode: determines how the window endpoints change and which tuples are expired from the window.
+Volume No: 2 (2015), Issue No: 5 (May) www.ijmetmr.com ii.Expiration mode: determines how the window endpoints change and which tuples are expired from the window.
 In sliding windows endpoints move together and events continuously expire with new events or passing time (e.g., "last 30 seconds").
-In jumping or tumbling windows the head endpoint moves continuously while the tail endpoint moves (jumps) only sporadically (e.g. "current month").

-The infrequent jump of the tail endpoint of jumping windows is said to close or reset the window, expiring all tuples at once.
-In a landmark window one endpoint is moving, the other is fixed, and events do not expire (e.g., "since 01-01-2000").
+In jumping or tumbling windows the head endpoint moves continuously while the tail endpoint moves (jumps) only sporadically (e.g. "current month").The infrequent jump of the tail endpoint of jumping windows is said to close or reset the window, expiring all tuples at once.
+In a landmark window one endpoint is moving, the other is fixed, and events do not expire(e.g., "since 01-01-2000").

-iii.Update interval (evaluation mode): determines when to output results: every time a new event arrives or expires, only when the window closes (i.e., reaches its maximum capacity/age), or periodically at selected intervals.
-In general, commercial engines do not support all the combinations above.
+ii.Update interval (evaluation mode): determines when to output results: every time a new event arrives or expires, only when the window closes (i.e., reaches its maximum capacity/age), or periodically at selected intervals.
+In general, commercial engines do not support all the combinations above.All the measures reported represent averages of at least two performance runs after the system reaches a steady state.
+Event Analysis: the process of analyzing suitably prepared events and their payloads and meta-data for useful information.